TedHusted/awake/awake.md/awake.md

 	“Each agency has its own cross-functional team.
 Same as ours.
 Team members work as Data Scientists, Machine Learning Engineers, and (of course) Synthetic Intelligence Trainers.”

 	“Each SI agent sifts through an impossible amount of information.
-They then identify the most relevant and time-sensitive issues for POTUS.“
+They then identify the most relevant and time-sensitive issues for the administration“

 	Noah turns his head.
 He quotes a passage from the screen.